rbisdorff/Digraph3/docSphinx/tutorial.rst

 **Unfairness of the Gale-Shapley solution**

-The *Gale-Shapley* algorithm is actually based on an asymmetric handling of the two groups of persons by distinguishing a matches proposing group.
+The *Gale-Shapley* algorithm is actually based on an asymmetrical handling of the two groups of persons by distinguishing a matches proposing group.
 In our implementation here [44]_, it is group *A*.
 Now, the proposing group gets by the *Gale-Shapley* algorithm the best possible average group correlation, but of costs of the non-proposing group who gets the worst possible average group correlation in any stable matching [45]_.
 We may check as follows this unfair result on the previous *Gale-Shapley* solution.

 .. code-block:: pycon
    :linenos: